soundpress/RulesOfNYC/docs/c20/index.rst

    1. The Commission and/or any police officer may seize any vehicle where:

-      (A) Probable cause exists to believe that the vehicle is operated or engaged in Unlicensed Activity as set forth in §§ 19-506(b), (c), or (k) and 19-529.2 of the Administrative Code; and
+      (A) Probable cause exists to believe that the vehicle is being operated in violation of Sections 19-506(b), (c), or (k) of the Administrative Code, or is being operated as a Commuter Van without Authorization; and

-      (B) At the time of the stop, the Owner has at least one prior violation of §§ 19-506(b), (c), or (k) of the Administrative Code in the past 36 months (or in the case of an Owner of a Commuter Van, one prior violation of § 19-529.2 of the Administrative Code in the past five years), thereby making the vehicle potentially subject to forfeiture according to 35 RCNY § 68-18 of these Rules.
+      (B) At the time of the stop, the Owner has at least one prior violation of Sections 19-506(b), (c), or (k) of the Administrative Code in the past 36 months (or in the case of an Owner of a Commuter Van, one prior violation for operating a Commuter Van without Authorization in the past five years), thereby making the vehicle potentially subject to forfeiture according to 35 RCNY § 68-18.

    2. The driver and all passengers in a seized Commuter Van will be left in or transported to a location that is readily accessible to other means of public transportation.